WsttXm/RiskEngine/doc/Implementation_Details.md

 1. `CorrelationEngine.dedupeFamilies`: if an `EvidenceFamily` (`frida` / `debugger` / `xposed` / `root_fw` / `qemu`) is already claimed by an earlier detector, a later actionable result with `score > 0` becomes informational.
 Magisk must not add score twice via `root` and `process_scan`.
 2. `CorrelationEngine.applyScene`: lifts named detectors from informational to actionable for the scene.
 It never disables a detector and never downgrades an already-actionable result.
 3. `CorrelationEngine.correlate`: may append one `signal_correlation` result.
-4. Collector coverage signals, multi-source inconsistency, synthesized fingerprint fields.
+4. Collector coverage signals, multi-source inconsistency, existing synthesized fields.
+5. Layered fingerprint IDs, continuity comparison, and optional `fingerprint_continuity`.
+This final detection does not pass through scene/deduplication/correlation again and is absent from the earlier `runtime_integrity_score_inputs` summary.

+#New shared signals include GPU vendor/renderer, network-interface names, namespace/kernel-root evidence, JNI self-integrity, and sealed verdicts. `getGpuIdentity()` caches an offscreen probe for emulator/cloud detectors, but `GpuInfoCollector` still probes independently, so a report may create two EGL contexts.
+Interface names use sysfs first and Java enumeration only when empty, without comparing the two.
+System properties now use only the native allowlisted accessor; shell `getprop` fallback was removed and empty properties retain EMPTY status.

-### 8.1 Scene lifts
+## 8.1 Scene lifts

 | Scene | Made actionable |
 | --- | --- |